Does Life Insurance Cover Suicide?

 Mental Health Issues and Life Insurance Claims

-Having mental health issues won’t prevent you from taking out a life insurance policy.
-However, having a documented history of mental illness or previous suicide attempts may impact the way your premiums are calculated.
+Having mental health issues such as bipolar disorder won’t prevent you from taking out a life insurance policy.
+However, having a documented history of mental illness or previous suicide attempts may impact how your premiums are calculated.
 Also, such a policy can be considered more high-risk.

-Nevertheless, you need to be honest throughout the entire application process and provide your insurer with valid information regarding your physical and mental wellbeing.
-Also, keep in mind that your insurer can ask your GP for such information.
+Nevertheless, you must be honest throughout the application process and provide your insurer with valid information regarding your physical and mental well-being.
+Also, remember that your insurer can ask your GP for such information.

 Life Insurance Policy After Suicide